Ensono/amido.github.io/docs/workloads/common/data/pysparkle/pysparkle_quickstart.md

 ## Key components

-PySparkle is designed to assist implementing data lakes based on the [medallion architecture](../docs/workloads/azure/data/etl_pipelines/etl_intro_data_azure.md#data-pipelines).
+PySparkle is designed to assist implementing a [medallion data lake](../../../azure/data/etl_pipelines/etl_intro_data_azure.md#data-pipelines).
 The key components of PySparkle include:

 - **ETL Transformation Utilities** which streamline Data Pipelines by:
     - Offering PySpark utility functions.
 They accept raw data in various formats (e.g., CSV, Parquet, JSON, Delta) and convert it into a structured Delta format.
 PySparkle also facilitates pre-defined or user-defined transformations on dataframes.
     - Providing storage utilities that ensure a smooth interaction with ADLS and Blob storage.
 - **[Data Quality](pysparkle_data_quality.md)**: PySparkle performs data quality checks according to user-provided configurations, ensuring the reliability and accuracy of the data.